What is There?

 How can I get an age check?

 Every time you log in, we will prompt you to pursue an age check.
-You will need to successfully charge $0.50 to your There account through PayPal or Stripe to perform an age check.
+You will need to successfully charge $0.50 to your There account through PayPal to perform an age check.
 If the payment processing services believe you are 18 then we do too.
 It’s not really a fee per say as we credit you $0.50 USD in Therebucks.

 Is There free to play?